Tuesday, February 24, 2026

 📺 What are Dead Pixels?

-There are three types of problem pixels:
+There are three main types of problem pixels:

-• Dead Pixel: It remains black, as if it has been completely extinguished.
+• Dead Pixel: It stays completely black.

-• Hot Pixel: It always stays white.
+• Hot Pixel: It always appears white and brighter than the others

 ⚡ What is Flickering?